Harsha-Bhargav/prompt-engineering-project/README.md

 # Chatbot Project: KnowBot

-This project serves as a guide on how to create a chatbot from scratch usign little to no code through Flowise using.
+This project serves as a guide on how to create a chatbot from scratch usign little to no code.
 Developed as a part of the Prompt Engineering course (Info 7375) for Spring '24 at Northeastern University under the guidance of Prof. Nick Bear Brown.

 ## Project Overview